THE BEST POWER METER 2023

 For as little as US$300/£299/€342, left-side crank arm power meters from 4iiii and Stages Cycling give you the lowest price options to ride with power while still giving you all the performance and metrics most road cycling enthusiasts would ever need.

 While their claims differ, actual differences in their accuracy, consistency, battery life, or other performance measures are hard to see from tests conducted by independent parties.
-Even with the differences that probably do exist, they are so small or insignificant that they are unlikely to have any effect on your training and performance.
+Even with the differences that probably do exist, they are so small or insignificant that they are unlikely to affect your training and performance.

 Installation and Transfer: While not as easy to install and transfer as a pedal power meter, crank arm power meters are easier to set up than a spider power meter.

-It is also wise, and I’d highly recommend this, to use a small torque wrench when fastening your left crank arm.
-This assures you don’t over or under-tighten your crank and, equally important, that it doesn’t move around on you.
-After installing or transferring, you should run a zero offset same as you should every day before you ride even if you don’t make any changes.
+It is also wise, and I’d highly recommend using a small torque wrench when fastening your left crank arm.
+This ensures you don’t over- or under-tighten your crank and, equally important, that it doesn’t move around on you.
+After installing or transferring, you should run a zero offset like every day before you ride, even if you don’t make any changes.

-Most crank arms tighten with less than 15NM (clearly noted on the crank arm) and this requires a much smaller, very portable, and inexpensive wrench like this one available from Wiggle.
+Most crank arms tighten with less than 15NM (clearly noted on the crank arm), requiring a much smaller, very portable, and inexpensive wrench.

 Measurement and Analytics: With power sensors on both your left and right crank arms, you can get independent power measurement, pedal balance, efficiency, and “smoothness” analytics.
 But, if you want to fully geek out on the Cycling Dynamics metrics, you’ll need a Garmin Vector or Favero Assioma pedal power meter.